 LEGO construction and the build instructions are very visual and logical- again areas of strength for many on the autistic spectrum.

 Not all children will have an interest in LEGO however it is often possible to build their own interests in- for example cars, horses or dinosaurs can all be built out of LEGO.

 The first thing you need to do is work out which children will benefit from the therapy and what your goals are for each child.
 The sessions should then have the same children in the same groups for usually an hour a week over 10 weeks.
 You can have several groups running at a session but each group should be 3 children and 1 adult.

 You will need to do an assessment of the children’s skills and ability first but knowing the children well will make this easy.
 This is why school based therapy is the best option here as you will be well placed to match the children and assess skill development over time.

 When deciding which children to put together it is essential to consider, language skills, cognitive ability, personalities and relationships alongside their individual targets /aims.

 LEGO® Club / LEGO® Group

 Don’t call it LEGO therapy, come up with a name that avoids the use of the word therapy.
-You will likely have to adapt some resources for different children and this is easily done when you know the child’s needs, hence the need for an assessment first.
+It is likely you will have to adapt some resources for different children and this is easily done when you know the child’s needs, hence the need for an assessment first.

 You may want to develop a social story about LEGO club that is provided when the children are invited to the group.
-You will also need to have a word bank or crib sheet with language for the LEGO pieces and possibly some describing words to support the group.
+Having a word bank or crib sheet with language for the LEGO pieces and possibly some describing words to support the group is helpful.
 Having badges set up for the different roles, club rules and build sets will all need to be set up in advance.

 You may want to develop the rules with the children in your first session.
 Keep it to 10 rules with things like: